intel-analytics/ipex-llm/README.md

 - **[New]** `bigdl-llm` now supports QLoRA fintuning on Intel GPU; see the the example [here](python/llm/example/GPU/QLoRA-FineTuning).
 - `bigdl-llm` now supports Intel GPU (including Arc, Flex and MAX); see the the latest GPU examples [here](python/llm/example/GPU).
 - `bigdl-llm` tutorial is released [here](https://github.com/intel-analytics/bigdl-llm-tutorial).
-- Over 20 models have been optimized/verified on `bigdl-llm`, including *LLaMA/LLaMA2, ChatGLM/ChatGLM2, Mistral, Falcon, MPT, Dolly, StarCoder, Whisper, Baichuan, InternLM, QWen, Aquila, MOSS,* and more; see the complete list [here](#verified-models).
+- Over 30 models have been optimized/verified on `bigdl-llm`, including *LLaMA/LLaMA2, ChatGLM2/ChatGLM3, Mistral, Falcon, MPT, LLaVA, WizardCoder, Dolly, Whisper, Baichuan/Baichuan2, InternLM, Skywork, QWen/Qwen-VL, Aquila, MOSS,* and more; see the complete list [here](#verified-models).

 ### `bigdl-llm` Demos
 See the ***optimized performance*** of `chatglm2-6b` and `llama-2-13b-chat` models on 12th Gen Intel Core CPU and Intel Arc GPU below.